-This page is retained for legacy purposes.
-Visit the Total Visual Agent 2016 page for the latest enhancements.
+This page is a reference for a legacy version of Total Visual Agent and is no longer the latest version.

 The world's most popular maintenance scheduling tool for Microsoft Access/Office VBA and Visual Basic 6 (VB6) is now available for Microsoft Access 2010 and 2013.
 This is the eighth major release of Total Visual Agent and introduces many enhancements to automate maintenance chores easier than ever.